La Mahaudière

-Mahaudiere is a settlement in Guadeloupe in the commune of Le Moule, on the island of Grande-Terre.
+La Mahaudière is a settlement in Guadeloupe in the commune of Le Moule, on the island of Grande-Terre.
 It is located to the north of La Goguette and to the west of Pressec and La Berthaudiere.

+History

+La Mauhadière was a sugar manufacturer in the 18th century, which at its height made 147 slaves work.
+It housed a distillery in the 19th century and then a factory until the 1950s.
+Since then, the settlement has not been maintained well.